mxmzb/react-native-gesture-detector/README.md

 $ yarn start
 ```

+Check [the code for the screens](https://github.com/mxmzb/react-native-gesture-detector/tree/master/example/src/Screen) to see how they are done!

 ## Intro

-This package originated from a real life need to detect custom gestures.
+This package originated from a real life **need to detect custom gestures**.
 The idea for implementation originated from this [stellar answer](https://stackoverflow.com/questions/20821358/gesture-detection-algorithm-based-on-discrete-points) on StackOverflow.
-The result is not 100% foolproof, but performant and extremely simple to use.
+The result is not 100% foolproof, but rock solid, performant and extremely simple to use.

+The package comes with another, insanely cool component `GestureRecorder`, which allows you to create gestures **on the fly**.
+Yep, just plug it in, paint the gesture and you will receive the coordinate data for your supercomplex, custom gesture.
+You can use it to just **use the data points as a predefined gesture** in your app, or **you can even let your app users create their own custom gestures**, if that fits your game plan!

-Because the library strongly uses React hooks, you must use at least `react@16.8.0`.
+Because the library significantly uses React hooks, you must use at least `react@16.8.0`.

 ## Installation